top of page

 On Juneteenth, the community will remember the historical event through prayer, speech and dedication.

 Those that purchased flags in memory of a loved one, living or deceased, will be remembered and dedicated.
-The Juneteenth Flags will be flown on the Townsquare until Sunday, June 29th.
+The Juneteenth Flags will be flown on the Townsquare until the end of the month.

 Purchase Commemorative Flag